Research Fellow, School of Nursing and Midwifery

 The successful candidate must have:

-- Have, or be about to obtain a PhD in a relevant social science or healthcare discipline such as nursing.
+- Normally have or be about to obtain a relevant PhD in nursing, psychology or another relevant discipline.

 Queen’s University Belfast is a driver of innovation and talent based on excellence.
 Throughout the University, our academics collaborate across disciplines and with outside agencies and institutions on projects of world significance.
 We are connected and networked with strategic partnerships across the world, helping us to expand our impact on wider society locally, nationally and globally.
 The University is committed to attracting, retaining and developing the best global talent within an environment that enables them to realise their full potential.